NeuralVFX/unreal-boids-swarm-plugin/USAGE.md

 - A GameMode which has the `Default Pawn Class` overrriden with `DemoBoidsSwarm_BP`

 #### DemoBoidsSwarm_BP - DemoBoidsSwarm BluePrint
-- A BluePrint with a Fish assigned as the `InstancedStaticMesh` and Spheres parented to the Attrack/Repel `SceneComponents`
+- A Blueprint with a fish assigned as the `InstancedStaticMesh` and spheres parented to the Attrack/Repel `SceneComponents`

 #### FishExample - Level
 - A simple level to run `DemoBoidsSwarm_BP` Pawn